kartonfarkas/api_docs/source/suite/emails/section_delete.rst

 Deleting a Section from a Template-Based Email Campaign
 =======================================================

-Deletes an existing section from a template-based email campaign; only one section can be deleted at a time using this endpoint.
+Deletes an existing section from a template-based email campaign.

 Endpoint
 --------